 Strengthening an emulsion with xanthan gum is very easy.
 First create the emulsion like you usually would.
 Then blend in a pinch of xanthan gum.
 It will thicken the liquid slightly and help the emulsion hold for a much longer time.
-For an even stronger emulsion you can add some soy lecithin at a ratio of 0.3 to 0.5%.
+For an even stronger emulsion you can add some soy lecithin at a ratio of 0.1% to 0.5%.

 One of my most common uses for xanthan gum is to hold sauces, pestos, soups, and other purees together.
 Because of the way xanthan gum thickens it easily prevents purees from separating for long periods of time.
 It also adds a slight richness to the mouthfeel and helps it cling to food better.
 I've used it from anything from modernist soups to simple peach purees for french toast.

 To hold purees together you only need a little xanthan gum, about 0.1% to 0.3%.
 I usually err on the lower side to start with unless I want more thickening from the xanthan.
 You can just blend it in when you are making the puree, or at any time after that.